 The bare minimum this studio would include are a low-level USB microphone with a pop filter, headphones, and recording software, but we also suggest using a portable digital recorder, a shock mount, and a mic arm/boom arm.
 Our recommendations are below.

-At $80, this is a solid little microphone and, as a bonus, it already comes with a shock mount.
-The tone is warm and pleasant to listen to, and it competes with some other more expensive microphones out there (for example, the Shure SM-32, which is a standard in live performance).
-For a low price, it’s got a solid bass range, the treble is very present, and it comes with a preamp, which makes mixing a little easier.
+At just below $80, this is a solid little microphone and, as a bonus, it already comes with a tripod desk stand, a stand clamp, and a mini USB cable.
+The tone is warm and pleasant to listen to, and it competes with some other more expensive microphones out there.
+For a low price, it has an excellent frequency response and reduces background noise.

-The Wild-us microphone arm is a great place to start.
-It can be clamped to any size deck or table and adjusted from in 16”to 32” height.
+The Adjustable Boom Arm from NEWEER is a great item if you’re at the start of your podcasting career and want your mic to stay still or need to adjust it to a specific height.
+The microphone clip diameter can be adjusted up to 1.26″/32mm and you can adjust the clamp opening up to 1.85 inches/4.7 centimeters.
 It can be turned clockwise or counterclockwise and adjust to the height that you are most comfortable with.
-You can purchase it on Amazon for only $15 each.
+You can purchase it on Amazon for less than $15.
 This is a great starting microphone arm to use until you are ready to upgrade.

 Have you decided that you do enjoy podcasting and find it worth it, but don’t want to spend a whole lot for a better sound?
 You might be surprised at how a small jump in price may make a large difference in quality.
 This equipment can be a little pricey, and a little more complicated, but if you put in the time, you can make it work well and will hear the difference.